 3. Can I part with my things?

-Rather than seeing it as getting rid of all your sentimental items, try to see it as keeping the really important ones.
+Rather than seeing it as getting rid of sentimental items, try to view it as keeping the really important ones.
 If you hold onto a lot of your children’s old belongings, have a think about whether you need to keep them all.
 If you’re storing things because you think your kids might want them in the future, find out if they actually do.
-If they don’t, you can donate these items.
-And, if they want them, see if they can take them now.
+If they don’t, you could donate these items.
+Or, if they’d like them, see if they can take them now.

 4. Does downsizing make financial sense?